rmagne/to-do-list-fullstack-app/README.md

 # to-do-list-fullstack-app
-This is a to-do list full stack app, I built it by following tutorials and added personal choices on design and error handling.
-I plan to add the authentication function to it.
+This is a to-do list full stack app I built using React, Node, Express, and MongoDB.
+The user can:
+- Register
+- Login
+- Add todos
+- Check or uncheck todos
+- Delete todos
+- Logout